 Hotels a mile or two from the airport are even cheaper.
 Getting to Downtown Boston from these hotels is cheap and easy: take the hotel shuttle to the airport and then hop on the water taxi or the subway (Blue Line to Aquarium, or Silver Line to various Seaport stops and South Station).
 Alternately, take an Uber, Lyft, or taxi - it's a short ride unless you hit rush hour traffic.
 Find out more

 Sometimes, you may be planning a couple of Boston activities plus other excursions outside of the city.
 At other times, hotels in Boston and Cambridge book up due to conventions, graduations, or even seasonal events such as fall foliage.
-This is when looking for inexpensive hotels in Boston's suburbs may make sense.
+This is when looking for inexpensive hotels in Boston's suburbs may make sense, especially if you can find one near a T (subway) station or just a short Uber or Lyft ride away.

 Good areas to try are Lexington, Waltham, Newton, and Needham.
 They're reasonably close to the Mass Pike (which comes into Boston from the west), Route 128 (which circles Boston), and Route 2, which goes to the Alewife subway station on the Red Line.

-Here are several attractive choices in each of these areas:
+Here are several attractive hotel choices in each of these areas:

 Co-located at the same site, both of these Marriott hotels feature cool design and great amenities.
 Element targets the extended stay market by providing fully equipped kitchens in each studio and suite, whereas Aloft goes for a trendier, higher-tech style.
 About 12-15 minutes to Red Line/Alewife station, assuming normal (non-rush hour) traffic: